phantom-5/SpellEm/README.md

 ## How does the game work ?

 The game displays words , that you need to spell , but every time you get one right, the orientation of keys on the keyboard changes.
-You have to get max number of words right while the count down times counts from 30.
+You have to get max number of words right while the count down timer counts from 30 to 0.

 ## Issues ?